NMPAT is keen to enable all children and young people reach their full potential, and support those who need additional financial assistance.

 NB This support does not extend to those who receive “Family Tax Credit” alone.

-Please complete and return this application form to the Trust Office: Assistance with Membership Subscriptions Application Form (Word 299kb)
+Please complete and return this application form to the Trust Office: AMS Application Form

 For those who do not qualify for the full remission, but are experiencing financial difficulty, an application may be submitted and a discretionary reduction to £40 may be applied.